Tel 020 3326 1255

 Information about people who share their experiences with us by other means

 Where personally identifiable information is collected we will ensure that we have your consent to keep it and we will be clear on how we intend to use your information.
-We will aim to anonymise information where we can but there may be instances where this is not possible in order to make change happen on your behalf.
+Where we include personal experiences in reports or other publications we will anonymise the information, unless we have your consent to publish your personal details.
 There may be exceptional circumstances where we can and will keep the data without consent, but we must have a lawful basis for doing so, such as for safeguarding purposes.

 Personal data received from other sources